 Check out the video tutorial of my rangoon assembly to see the folding in action.

 These little pockets of creamy goodness crisp up perfectly in the airfryer.
 I use the Ninja Foodi Grill almost every day for everything from chicken nuggets for the kids to grilling steaks when I don't cook on the stovetop.
 I even cook hot dogs in there when it's cold outside.

-When I order from my local Asian takeout place, the sauce that comes with rangoons is the same sauce served with sweet and sour chicken.
+When I order from my local Chinese takeout place, the sauce that comes with rangoons is the same sauce served with sweet and sour chicken.

 My sweet chili sauce is kind of like a sophisticated older brother to that sauce.
 The tang and slight spice of the sauce complements the rangoons perfectly.
 It is 1SP per serving.